-It’s interesting how the debate centers around the importance calculus, since that’s the class I took the first semester of my freshman year that caused me to promise myself to never take a math class again I can’t explain what happened and it still bothers me to this day, it was the first time that I wanted to be really good at something and failed.
-Nothing was intuitive or came easily, frustrated and irritated, I didn’t end up understanding much nor did I want to understand about half way through the semester.
-As someone whose first subject of curiosity was the computer and the world wide web when it was introduced to it by his father back in the mid 90′s, whose constant since early childhood was the computer, it is terrifying and shocking to imagine that if it wasn’t for my father I would have easily been the archetypal “programmer who struggled with calculus and never really got it”, someone who may have given up the pursuit of computer science due to fear of math.
+It’s interesting how the debate centers around the importance of calculus, since that’s the class I took the first semester of my freshman year that caused me to promise myself to never take a math class again.
+I can’t explain what happened and it still bothers me to this day.
+It was the first time that I wanted to excel at something and failed.
+Nothing was intuitive or came easily; frustrated and irritated, I didn’t end up understanding much, nor did I want to understand after half of the semester.
+As someone whose first subject of curiosity was the computer and the world wide web when it was introduced to it by his father back in the mid-90s and whose constant since early childhood was the computer, it is terrifying and shocking to imagine that if not for these early experience I could have easily been the archetypal “programmer who struggled with calculus and never really got it”, someone who may have given up the pursuit of computer science due to fear of math.

-Although I was determined to study computer science and pursue it as a career well before college, as a first semester freshman who was also captivated by economics, that calculus class made me seriously consider dropping the economics major.
-My first encounter with economics as a freshman in college left a bad taste in my mouth even though I haven’t even started to study economics yet.
-The very next semester I cruised through both economics courses for which the calculus class was a perquisite for.
+That calculus class made me seriously consider dropping the economics major.
+My first encounter with economics as a freshman in college left a bad taste in my mouth even though I haven’t even started to study economics.
+The very next semester I cruised through both economics courses for which the calculus class was a perquisite.
 I felt cheated and bitter because I didn’t end up needing 95% of the content in the calculus prerequisite to excel at either major.
-Furthermore, the 5% of the course that was relevant to my economics major was not taught using the method that is used in the practice of economics, so I ended up learning the new way anyways.
+Furthermore, the 5% of the course that was relevant to my economics major was not taught using the method that is used in the practice of economics, so I ended up learning the new way regardless.

-I can understand why the economics department can justify the calculus requirement since there’s an overabundance of students at at my university studying economics and it helps weed out the students who don’t care much for the study of economics but I don’t understand why our comparatively tiny computer science department has such an intimidating course as a major requirement.
-I don’t think math or calculus are useless in computer science, rather one does not need to be good at math to apply computer science knowledge.
+I can understand why the economics department can justify the calculus requirement given the overabundance of students at at my university studying economics and it helps weed out the students who don’t care much for the study of economics.
+Nevertheless, I don’t understand why our comparatively tiny computer science department has such an intimidating course as a major requirement.
+Calculus is not useless in computer science; rather, one does not need to excel in calculus to apply computer science knowledge.

-Both James and Peter agree that math is critical for “competent software professionals”.
+Both Prof. Heliotis and Prof. Henderson agree that math is critical for “competent software professionals”.

 Without a mathematical perspective, software development is just throwing code at a problem because it “feels right” and then hoping that eventually the thing works.